mackid1993/channels-dvr/README.md

 ## License

-This Docker image is provided as-is.
+This Docker image is provided as-is under the MIT License.
 Channels DVR is a commercial product — see [getchannels.com](https://getchannels.com/) for licensing.
+Channels DVR binaries are not distributed with this container.
+They are downloaded from offical sources on first start using the Linux installer.
 This is an unofficial container and not supported or endorsed by Fancy Bits LLC.
+All Channels DVR trademarks, logos, etc are propery of Fancy Bits LLC.